-From July 2004 through June 2012 John was MSU's Faculty Grievance Official (FGO) and is now an FGO Emeritus.
+From July 2004 through June 2013 John was MSU's Faculty Grievance Official (FGO) and then became an FGO Emeritus.
 He responded to hundreds of grievances yearly and informally mediated many faculty-administrator disputes.
 He helped create an FGO website, revised office procedures, reduced a grievance backlog, and worked with the University Committee on Faculty Affairs and the MSU president, provost and general counsel offices to revise the MSU Faculty Grievance Policy in 2008-2009.
 His approval as FGO designate was by the MSU Board of Trustees (BOT) on Friday, February 13, 2004, and he served as Faculty Grievance Official from July 1, 2004 until a successor took office September 1, 2011.
 Following a brief period as FGO Emeritus, the BOT on December 1, 2011 appointed him as an Interim Faculty Grievance Official (FGO) and he served until a new successor took office in July 2012.

 Revitte started his MSU career on July 1, 1977 with the School of Labor and Industrial Relations (SLIR, now known as HRLR) as an Instructor with its Labor Education Program.
 He subsequently designed over 550 courses and conferences, and taught over 4,000 instructional hours, primarily non-credit and often off campus, for Michigan labor union leaders on collective bargaining; dispute resolution and grievance handling; employment and labor laws; Michigan, labor and oral history and current events; and union administration and leadership skills.
 He taught thirteen, mostly summer, semesters in SLIR’s graduate school on American labor history; collective bargaining; trade union history, structure and administration; training techniques in LIR; and workers’ education.